Should We Have a Dollar Dance at our Wedding Reception?

 - The dollar dance also serves as a great way to squeeze in some extra slow songs that you may not have been able to play otherwise.

-We know its difficult find anything wrong with people wanting to dance with you and give you money.
+We know it’s difficult to find anything wrong with people wanting to dance with you and give you money.
 However, here are a few things to consider before committing to the dollar dance: